Sylig/Main/README.md

 ## I am Simona Ligorio

 I am a keen student of Full Stack Web Development.
-Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on HTML, CSS and Javascript.
+Thanks to the CoGrammar and HyperionDev bootcamp, I am enjoying working on HTML, CSS, Javascript and React.
-I am also diving into Node.js and React.

-You can see some of my works in this repository.
+You can see some of my works in this repository which will be updated in due course.

 How to reach me - email address: Simonaligorio@icloud.com